Bernie Sanders on Media Ownership & Telecommunications

 But there aren’t just six TV networks!
 I have hundreds of different news channels and shows to choose from.

 True, but more than 90 percent of these different channels — whether they report news, broadcast sports, or re-run sitcoms — are subsidiaries of the same six networks.
-For example, in the past ten years alone, Disney has acquired more than five different media outlets including Pixar Animation and Marvel Studios.
+For example, Disney has acquired different media outlets including Pixar Animation, Marvel Studios, and 21st Century Fox.
+And the consolidations continue.

 Here’s a detailed infographic that shows the full scope of the situation:

-Wow, how did only a handful of corporations get a hold of all the major networks?
+Wow, how did only a handful of corporations get control of all the major networks?

 But just because these networks and stations are all owned by the same people, it doesn’t necessarily mean they’re biased, right?